Trump-backed US Rep. Celeste Maloy wins Republican primary in Utah after recount, court case

 SALT LAKE CITY -- U.S. Rep. Celeste Maloy narrowly won the Republican primary in Utah's 2nd Congressional District on Tuesday after the state Supreme Court rejected her challenger's lawsuit that asked justices to count a batch of ballots with late postmarks after Maloy defeated him in a recount by fewer than 200 votes.

 After hearing oral arguments last week, the Utah Supreme Court shot down Colby Jenkins' last-ditch effort to recover enough disqualified ballots to overtake his opponent.
 The panel determined that Jenkins failed to identify any instance where election officials did not comply with state law, Chief Justice Matthew Durrant wrote in a court order Tuesday.
-He said Jenkins' lawyers also did not inform the court in their petition that they would be challenging the constitutionality of the state law requiring to ballots be postmarked.
+He said Jenkins' lawyers also did not inform the court in their petition that they would be challenging the constitutionality of the state law requiring mailed ballots to be postmarked before Election Day.

 “His petition falls well short of establishing that he is entitled to the relief he seeks," Durrant wrote.